AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     ![](images/editor-setting-attributes-list.png){width="650" align="left"}

-    With this setting, when you try to add an attribute to an element, you only see the list of attributes configured in the list.
+    With this setting, when you try to add an attribute to an element, you only view the list of attributes configured in the list.

     ![](images/editor-setting-add-attributes-list.png){width="300" align="left"}